ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {: faq}
 {: #faq-snapshot-3}

 You can take up to 100 snapshots per volume in a region.
-Deleting a snapshot does not increase this limit; after you take 100 snapshots, you can't take any more.
+Deleting snapshots from this quota frees up space for additional snapshots.

 ## Is there a limit on the size of a volume that I can snapshot?
 {: faq}